-Bobby Bellflower DNSc, NNP-BC, FAANP, FNAP Professor/DNP Program Director
+Bobby Bellflower DNSc, NNP-BC, FAANP, FNAP, FAAN Professor/Assistant Dean of Graduate Programs

-July 2024
+July 2025

 Purpose of DNP and Post-Graduate APRN Certificate Student Handbook

 The Purpose of this Handbook is to:

 - 1. Inform students of their responsibilities and rights, - 2.
 Provide guidance for new DNP and Post-Graduate APRN Certificate Program students, - 3.
 Furnish an orientation to the internal affairs of the DNP Program/Post-Graduate APRN Certificate Programs and specific concentrations, - 4.
 Provide an overview of the external affairs of the DNP and Post-Graduate APRN Program, - 5.
 Deliver pertinent information about the University of Tennessee Health Science Center, College of Nursing DNP and Post-Graduate APRN Programs, - 6.
 List personnel policies as they apply to students, and - 7.
 Supply information regarding due process.